-Prerender® renders your dynamic web pages into static HTML pages that web crawlers can read and understand.
+Prerender® renders your dynamic web pages into static HTML pages that web crawlers can read, understand and index.
 It erases the need for the manpower and busy work normally required for server-side rendering.

 Prerender® is a more cost-effective option for smaller applications – it’s free to use up to 250 pages!

 How do you create dynamic Angular web pages best for both users and Google?